-Lisa Taylor, head of offender health and community services of the liaison diversion scheme said: “We are dedicated to the provision of excellent mental health services and working closely with local police and courts will give offenders with mental ill health or a learning disability the opportunity to get the right treatment as quickly as possible.
-We have been working very well with Cleveland Police and are very much looking forward to working in partnership with Durham Constabulary."
+Lisa Taylor, head of offender health and community services at TEWV said: “We are dedicated to the provision of excellent mental health services and working closely with local police and courts will give offenders with mental ill health, a learning disability or other vulnerability, the opportunity to get the right treatment as quickly as possible.
+We have found working with Durham Constabulary exceptionally supportive and hope that the service is of mutual benefit to the offender, police officers and partner agencies working within custody”.

 For further information please contact the communications team, Tees, Esk and Wear Valleys NHS Foundation Trust on 01325 552223.
 Out of hours on 07920297057.

-TEWV has over 6,000 staff working out of c.180 sites, and an annual income of £291m.
+TEWV has over 6,500 staff working out of several sites.
 We deliver our services by working in partnership with seven local authorities and primary care trusts, a wide range of voluntary organisations, as well as service users, their carers and the public.
-The services are spread over a wide geographical area of around 3,600 square miles, which includes coastal, rural and industrial areas.
+The services are spread over a wide geographical area which includes coastal, rural and industrial areas.